youzan/vant/packages/vant/src/uploader/README.md

         deletable: true,
         beforeDelete: () => {
           showToast(
-            'Customize the events and styles of a single preview image' );
+            'Customize the events and styles of a single preview image', );
         },
       },